SmartPracticeschool/SBSPS-Challenge-2671-Sentiment-analysis-of-COVID-19-tweets-Visualization-dashboard/public/data/README.md

-This file contains all the data we used in this project.
-This has all the CSV Files which were produced after the sentiment analysis.
+This file contains all the data we used for the visualization in this project.
+This has the CSV File which was generated after the sentiment analysis.